 - (Note 1) No maximum or minimum number of share certificates, etc. to be purchased is specified in Tender Offer, and all tendered shares, etc. will be purchased.
-As presented in the number of shares to be purchased, the number of share certificates etc. to be purchased will be 17,593,440, derived by subtracting the sum total of the number of shares held by ITOCHU (21,130,000), the number of shares held by FamilyMart (11,739,000), and the number of shares held by SMBC (27,788,000) and the number of treasury shares held by Target Company (1,073,404) from the number of shares outstanding as of May 31, 2017 (79,323,844), indicated in Target Company's summary of financial results for the first quarter. - (Note 2) Odd-lot shares are also subject to Tender Offer.
+As presented in the number of shares to be purchased, the maximum number of share certificates etc. to be purchased will be 17,593,440, derived by subtracting the sum total of the number of shares held by ITOCHU (21,130,000), the number of shares held by FamilyMart (11,739,000), and the number of shares held by SMBC (27,788,000) and the number of treasury shares held by Target Company (1,073,404) from the number of shares outstanding as of May 31, 2017 (79,323,844), indicated in Target Company's summary of financial results for the first Quarter. - (Note 2) Odd-lot shares are also subject to Tender Offer.
 If shareholders exercise their right to request the purchase of shares less than one unit in accordance with the Companies Act, Target Company may purchase such shares during Tender Offer Period pursuant to the procedures specified by the law. - (Note 3) The treasury shares held by Target Company will not be acquired through Tender Offer. - (Note 4) Through Transaction, Tender Offerors plan to ultimately set the voting rights of ITOCHU, etc. in Target Company to be 46% and the voting rights of FamilyMart, etc. to be 34%.
-If the total number of tendered shares, etc. is 15,771,806 or below, the total number of tendered shares, etc. will be divided into two and each half will be purchased by GIT and FamilyMart's wholly owned subsidiary (any fraction of share in the number of shares to be purchased by GIT will be rounded up, and any fraction of a share in the number of shares to be purchased by a wholly owned subsidiary of FamilyMart will be rounded down to the nearest whole share).
-If the total number of tendered shares, etc. exceeds 15,771,806, 15,771,806 shares will be divided into two and each half will be purchased respectively by GIT and FamilyMart's wholly owned subsidiary, and the tendered shares, etc. exceeding 15,771,806 shares will be purchased by FamilyMart's wholly owned subsidiary.
+If the total number of tendered shares, etc. is 15,771,806 or below, the total number of tendered shares, etc. will be divided into two and each half will be purchased by GIT and BSS (any fraction of share in the number of shares to be purchased by GIT will be rounded up, and any fraction of a share in the number of shares to be purchased by BSS will be rounded down to the nearest whole share).
+If the total number of tendered shares, etc. exceeds 15,771,806, 15,771,806 shares will be divided into two and each half will be purchased respectively by GIT and BSS, and the tendered shares, etc. exceeding 15,771,806 shares will be purchased by BSS .